Volunteer management

 Check-In/Out

 It is important that you establish a strong check-in and out process.
-When managing volunteers it is important that you know where they are at all times and is why we ask them to check out in case of an emergency.
-Make sure you designate a clear open area to hold check-in and check-out.
+When managing volunteers, it is important that you know where they are always and why we ask them to check out in case of an emergency.
+Make sure you designate a clear accessible area, or a room, if possible, to hold check-in and check-out.

 Area Leads

-If you are hosting a major event that is spread out consider having area leads.
+If you are hosting a large event consider having area leads.
 These positions could be open to anyone, or depending on the level of responsibility you could personally recruit for the specific areas.
-These positions act as your assistants and rather than 20 volunteers coming to you for one area, you have one coming to you as the spokesperson for the 20.
+These positions function as your next in command and rather than two hundred volunteers coming to you with overlapping questions or concerns, you have one coming to you as the spokesperson for an area.
+This allows efficient communication at events, especially in case of an emergency.

 Food